elemprod/lptask/test/POSIX/README.md

 # Scheduler Testing

 A series of projects have been created to test the scheduler library.
-The tests can be ran individually or as a group using the `test_all.sh` script.
+The tests can be run individually or as a group using the `test_all.sh` script.

 Each of project's is designed to be compiled and ran on a POSIX system (Linux, OSX, Raspberry Pi or Windows under Cygwin).
 The host must have the GCC